zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 You can just run the command `npm install && npm run dev` with this project to see the final result.

-But I suggest you to create a new empty directory then follow the instructions.
+After that, I suggest you to remove the every file and directory in `backend` then follow the instructions.

 So for now...the system will able to....